VineelaKodamagundla/Bank-Application/README.md

 # Bank-Application using JAVA
 ---
-A simple bank application program written in java covering basic concepts such as classes, objects, constructors, getters, setters,encapsulation etc.
+A simple bank application program written in java covering basic concepts such as classes, objects, constructors, getters, setters and encapsulation.